jastjs/SC1015-INTRO-TO-DATA-SCI-ART-INTELL/README.md

 Introduction to Data Science and Artificial Intelligence
 Mini Project - Resale Flat Prices

-## About
-Using information from Resale Flat Prices dataset to identify drivers, factors that affect resale flat prices so as to better perform financial planning when purchasing a resale flat.

 ## Contributors
 @joxywfs - JOEY LIM HUI MING
 * Interview Property Agent